Colin Barnett: WA Government

 On 4 August 2008, Troy Buswell resigned as Opposition Leader and two days later Barnett was re-elected unopposed to the Liberal leadership despite the fact that he had previously announced his retirement and Deidre Willmott (who would subsequently be appointed as his Chief of Staff) had been endorsed in his electorate.
 On 7 August 2008, Premier Alan Carpenter called an early election for 6 September 2008.
 Barnett led the Liberal Party to the election, which saw a significant swing away from the incumbent Labor Party, leading to a hung parliament.
 The balance of power rested with the WA Nationals.
 While the federal Liberals and Nationals are in Coalition at the federal level, the WA Nationals do not necessarily follow their federal counterparts' lead politically, and leader Brendon Grylls had torn up the Coalition agreement a year earlier.
 Knowing that Grylls was in a position to effectively choose the next premier, both Barnett and Carpenter courted the Nationals' support.

 A week after the election, the Nationals agreed to support the Liberal Party as a minority government.
 As part of the deal, Grylls and two other Nationals, Terry Redman and Terry Waldron, accepted posts in Barnett's cabinet.
 However, the National ministers had only limited cabinet collective responsibility, unlike past Liberal-National coalitions in Western Australia (and at most levels in the rest of the country), and the Nationals reserved the right to vote against the government on issues that affected their electorates' interests.
-Additionally, Grylls declined to become Deputy Premier, a post which went to Liberal deputy leader Dr Kim Hames.
+Additionally, Grylls declined to become Deputy Premier, a post which went to Liberal deputy leader Kim Hames.
 Carpenter resigned rather than face certain defeat on the floor of the Assembly, and Barnett was sworn into office on 23 September 2008.